ictinnovaties-zorg/ReAgent_workflow/readme.md

          export JAVA_HOME="$(dirname $(dirname -- `which java`))"

+    be sure to install a JAVA JDK (not simply JRE), and install version 8.

 - The installation manual mentions not having to run pip again after updating the package, but this did not seems to work for me.
 So after:

         git pull origin master